Denny Thorley

 Denny Thorley is an American video game designer.

 Career

-In 1995, Denny Thorley and Jordan Weisman formed a new company, FASA Interactive and then FASA Corporation (the RPG company) provided FASA Interactive with a license for its properties in return for stock.
+Denny Thorley and Jordan Weisman formed the new company FASA Interactive in 1995, at which point the role-playing game company FASA Corporation gave a license to FASA Interactive for its properties in exchange for stock.

 Thorley was also president of Day 1 Studios.
 MechAssault was initiated when Thorley approached Jon Kimmich of Microsoft about developing an original BattleTech game built from the ground up to support console play.